Consumer Medicine Information

 all of the available information.
 Reading this leaflet does not take the place of

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking

-If you have any concerns about taking Agrylin Capsules, ask your doctor or pharmacist.
+If you have any concerns about taking AGRYLIN, ask your doctor or pharmacist.